 The Swiss Alps, the Matterhorn, and Lake Geneva are just some of the natural wonders you can explore in Switzerland.
 But there’s so much more to see!
 From medieval castles to world-class museums, from quaint villages to bustling cities – this small country has it all.

-When you think of vacation destinations, you might not first consider Switzerland, but it should.
+When you think of vacation destinations, Switzerland might not be top of mind, but we’re here to tell you that it should be.
 The country is famous for its ski resorts, stunning mountainscape, neutrality, history, and more.
-You don’t have to go skiing either, Switzerland has something to offer every tourist type.
+However, you don’t have to go skiing to find something Switzerland has to offer.

-Here, we’ve narrowed down your trip itinerary to the top 10 best places to visit in Switzerland.
-Take a look to see where you should plan your excursion.
+We’ve narrowed down the top 10 best places to visit in Switzerland to help you build your trip itinerary.
+Take a look to see where you should plan your next excursion.

 Top 10 Places to You Need to Visit in Switzerland